kaltura/developer-platform-docs/documentation/player-portal/android/player-events-android.md

+---
+layout: page
-# Player Events for Android
+title: Player Events for Android
+weight: 110
+---

 The player and some of the plugins fire events that tell the application (and other plugins) about events that occur before/during/after playback.